storesafe/cordova-sqlite-storage/README.md

     recipes = new Lawnchair {db: "cookbook", name: "recipes", ...}
 	ingredients = new Lawnchair {db: "cookbook", name: "ingredients", ...}

+# Support

+If you have an issue with the plugin the best way to get help is by raising an issue.
+It is best to make post the simplest code necessary to demonstrate the issue.

 Extra notes
 -----------